pablisch/express-api-postgres-db-setup/README.md

 The `app.test.js` file test for the `/todos` route should still pass as should any manual test in the browser or Postman.

-## Build the the API - Part 5 - Add the first controller function unit test
+## GET /todos 3 - Unit testing the getAllTodos controller function

 ### import required files into the controller test file